What Was the Chevron Doctrine and Why Are We in Trouble Without It?

 Corporations have endless resources to send the best lawyers in the country to attack regulations leveled at them.
 However, the constitutionality of regulators has already been answered by cases such as Chevron v.
 Natural Resources Defense Council (1984), which established the Chevron doctrine.
 The question in this case was what regulators and courts do when Congress writes a law that could have multiple interpretations.
 The ruling stated that when Congress is vague in their writing, the courts must defer to the regulator, creating what is called Chevron deference.”
 This has been a key precedent in time since its creation.

 Without Chevron, the people resolving disputes will be judges, which has dangerous implications.
 One case that exemplifies these risks is Ohio v.
 Environmental Protection Agency, in which Justice Neil Gorsuch repeatedly confused the pollutant nitrogen oxide, a harmful emission, with nitrous oxide, colloquially known as laughing gas.
 This error went unnoticed all the way until the decision was released and was edited after the fact.
 It is clear that judges are not qualified to settle disputes on niche scientific issues.
 Alternatively, allowing corporations to self-regulate and dissolve the administrative state is simply not a viable option.
-Remember, the reason we do not have sweatshops in the US is because of enforceable labor regulations and standards, but when given the chance, major corporations opted to move production overseas and use sweatshops because it was cheaper.
-If domestic regulations were absent, corporations would do the same in the US.
+Remember, the reason we do not have sweatshops in the U.S. is because of enforceable labor regulations and standards, but when given the chance, major corporations opted to move production overseas and use sweatshops because it was cheaper.
+If domestic regulations were absent, corporations would do the same in the U.S.

 Chevron was the law of the land for 40 years, widely accepted by all legal academics.
 However, certain special interests were not too happy about it.
 A powerful conservative movement, backed by billionaire donors and carried out by conservative academics and intellectuals, has rapidly gained influence.
 Many of their pro-corporation, anti-regulation ideas are included in the Heritage Foundation’s Project 2025 and Donald Trump’s Agenda 47.
 Many policies were even enacted at the end of Trump’s first term with the Schedule F executive order.
 These interest groups have been able to gain a supermajority in the Supreme Court with six conservative justices in the country being appointed on the recommendation of the ultraconservative legal organization the Federalist Society.
 Two justices, Alito and Thomas, have been confirmed to be receiving gifts from the very billionaires and CEO’s deregulation stands to benefit.